 Summarizing, Comparing, and Contrasting.
 Summarizing, comparing, and contrasting are all ways of finding the themes, patterns, and relationships contained in qualitative data.
-When you have notes or transcripts from interviews, focus groups, discussions, or case studies you have to make sense of what people have told you and synthesize it.
+When you have notes or transcripts from interviews, focus groups, discussions, or case studies you have to make sense of what peoply have told you and synthesize it.
 One way to do this is to take all the material and read it through several times.
-Then, take colored pencils and underline in one color all the quotes which seem to relate to or express the same idea.
+Then, take colored pencills and underline in one color all the quo which seem to relate to or express the same idea.
 Group these together and give them a name.
-Several people doing this independently are likely to come up with somewhat different groupings and names.
-The ensuing discussion is likely to lead to an exclusive and exhaustive set of categories into which all the data fit.
-There are computer programs which simplify this task, but ask an expert for advice because there are many choices.
+Several people doing this independent are likely to come up with somewhat differen groupings and names.
+The ensuing discussio likely to lead to an exclusive and exhaustive s of categories into which all the data fit.
+There are computer programs which simplify this task, but ask an expert for advice because the are many choices.